fusioncharts/dev_centre_docs/getting-started/react/configure-your-chart-using-react.md

     * Set the `dataFormat` as JSON.
     * Embed the json data as the value of the `dataSource`.

-8. Create a component in include `react-fusioncharts` component.
+8. Create a component to include `react-fusioncharts` component.

 9. Write a **Math.random()** function to generate random number.
 You can also update the chart data using any other data.